I Rewrote Old Posts.Search Traffic Doubled.

 The meta descriptions got rewritten to match the new angle.
 Each rewrite took maybe 30 minutes.

 Some that were invisible started getting clicks.
-Our SEO approach focuses on this kind of leverage—old content is an asset if you treat it like one, not a graveyard.
+Our SEO work focuses on this kind of payoff: old content is an asset if you treat it like one, not a graveyard.

 Pick your three lowest-performing posts that still get some traffic.
-Rewrite the intro to match current search intent, add 300-400 new words with updated examples, and refresh internal links to your best pages.
+Rewrite the intro to match current search intent, add 300 to 400 new words with updated examples, and refresh internal links to your best pages.
 Track rankings weekly.
+Refreshing beats starting over.